JohnyzHub/EJB3x/README.md

                           and @EJB to inject remote session beans.
                         Check this blog:
                                         http://www.adam-bien.com/roller/abien/entry/inject_vs_ejb
-                        and page 534 of Java EE 7 Developer Handbook and page 260 of Beginning java EE 7.
+                        and page 534 of JEE7 DHandbook
+                        and page 260 of BJEE7.

             Timers can be created in two ways.